 - Participation in sports

 - Height/Weight for members of an athletic team

 - Degree Received

-Active students who wish to have directory information withheld from release must do so in writing on a per-academic-year basis.
-Request forms are available in the Office of the University Registrar and Student Affairs Offices at either campus.
-Requests must be submitted prior to September 30th (if first-time enrollment for academic year is fall semester) or January 30th (if first-time enrollment for academic year is spring semester) to affect a withhold status.
+Active students who wish to have directory information withheld from release must do so in writing.
+Request forms are available in the Office of the University Registrar at either campus.
+Requests to restrict release of directory information will remain in effect until revoked in writing by the student.